motor-js/motor-website/docs/3C Line.md

 ### Chart sorted by descending values

-The first example is a bar chart sorted by Revenue descending.
+The first example is a line chart sorted by Revenue descending.

 ```jsx live
 function ColumnDemo() {